MellowMango/wnb-hackathon-adam-max/README.md

 # CrewAI MCP Pipeline

-A content creation pipeline that transforms YouTube videos into local experiences with calendar integration and podcast content using CrewAI agents and Model Context Protocol (MCP) servers.
+A content creation pipeline that transforms content into local experiences with calendar integration and podcast content using CrewAI agents and Model Context Protocol (MCP) servers.

 ## Quick Start